 - No coach will be allowed to be on the field until cleared.

 - All coaches must sign a contract, be completely cleared by HR and listed on the coaches roster in order to receive a stipend.
 Check with your AD to ensure these have occurred.

 The district offers CPR and First Aid classes throughout the school year.
-Please contact the Human Resources Department for more information and the next class date.
-If you already have a CPR/First Aid card issued to you by the American Red Cross, please include with your coach packet.
+If you already have a CPR/First Aid card issued to you by the American Red Cross, please include it with your coach packet.